Propagation of spinors on a noncommutative spacetime: equivalence of the formal and the effective approach: Spinor fields on the noncommutative RN background: effective approach

 \section{Spinor fields on the noncommutative RN background: effective approach}

+In our previous paper \cite{Ciric:2017rnf} we have analyzed a propagation of the NC scalar field in the RN background.
+The equation of motion governing the evolution of the scalar field is given by

+with $f = 1-\frac{2MG}{r}+\frac{Q^2G}{r^2}$.
+In \cite{dualitymodel2,dualitymodel3}, within first order of deformation, an equivalence between the NC scalar field on the non-rotating BTZ background and a commutative scalar field on the rotating BTZ background was established.
+We will follow that idea here and try to undestand if there is an effective description of the NC scalar field on the RN background.

+It can be shown that the equation of motion (\ref{extendedKG}) may be rewritten as the equation of motion governing a charged commutative scalar field with the same charge $q$ as its NC counterpart, and propagating in some effective metric.
+That this process of finding a metric from the given equation of motion can indeed be carried out\footnote{It can be carried out at least for the type of geometry and deformation considered in this paper, i.e. a deformation with the Killing twist operator.
+For more general examples of deformation, see Appendix B.} within a first order of deformation is shown in Appendix A. There the first order effective dual metric has been derived and shown to pick up the form of a modified RN geometry

+It appears that new, first order effective dual metric (\ref{NCdsRN}) acquires an additional off-diagonal term which is induced purely by noncommutative nature of spacetime.
+This feature comes into play only in the presence of charged matter.
+Unlike in the case of scalar field in the (NC) BTZ background, in this case the effective metric cannot be interpreted as a metric of a background rotating geometry (of either RN or any other type).

-Having found the effective metric (\ref{NCdsRN}), let us now investigate the propagation of a charged massive spinor field $\psi$ in this geometry.
+Having established the effective metric (\ref{NCdsRN}), we now investigate the propagation of a charged massive spinor field $\Psi$ in this geometry.
 In particular, it is interesting to see if this effective approach agrees with the more rigorous approach from Section II.
 The Dirac equation in a curved background given by the effective noncommutetive (NC) metric

 where the Latin indices such as $a, ~(a =0,1,2,3)$ refer to intrinsic coordinates and $\gamma^a$ are the standard flat space Dirac gamma matrices, $~\{ \gamma_a, \gamma_b \} = 2 \eta_{ab},~$ where

 If in addition, the spinor field is charged, this gives rise to a Dirac equation in which the gauge potential $A_{\mu}$ is minimally coupled to a Dirac operator on a curved background